 Long-haired cats

 A long-haired cat will need some help to keep itself clean.
 How often you need to bathe them depends on how much natural fat your cat secretes in its fur.
 If you are not going to show your cat, it is usually enough to bathe a long-haired cat every two months.
+Above all, you need to brush the long-haired cats fur properly and make sure that it does not tangle or knot.

 Show cats